CDCgov/data-exchange-upload/upload-server/readme.md

 ##### Azure local development

-For local development, you can use [Azurite](https://learn.microsoft.com/en-us/azure/storage/common/storage-use-azurite?tabs=visual-studio,blob-storage#install-azurite) to emulate Azure Storage.
+For local development, [Azurite](https://learn.microsoft.com/en-us/azure/storage/common/storage-use-azurite?tabs=visual-studio,blob-storage#install-azurite) can be used to emulate Azure Storage.
 There is a Docker Compose file included here, `docker-compose.azurite.yml` that creates and starts an Azurite container.
-You only need to set the `AZURE_STORAGE_KEY`.
-You can get [the default Azurite key here](https://github.com/Azure/Azurite?tab=readme-ov-file#default-storage-account).
-To start the service with an Azure storage backend, run
+Set the `AZURE_STORAGE_KEY` and get the [default Azurite key here](https://github.com/Azure/Azurite?tab=readme-ov-file#default-storage-account).

+To start the service with an Azure storage backend, run:

 ```shell
 podman-compose -f docker-compose.yml -f docker-compose.azurite.yml up -d